-New Hampshire's National Scenic Byway with the tongue-twister name—the Kancamagus Highway—is New England's most superb scenic drive.
+New Hampshire's National Scenic Byway with the tongue-twister name—the Kancamagus Highway—is New England's most superb scenic drive particularly during the region’s storied fall foliage season.
 You can call it "the Kanc" for short, as locals do, and you can revel in the pure pleasure of motoring through this thickly treed mountain gap, as hundreds of thousands of visitors do each year.

-Kancamagus Highway Driving Directions
+Kancamagus Highway Map, Directions and Parking Fees

 New Hampshire State Route 112 is named for Chief Kancamagus, "The Fearless One."
 Kancamagus was the last leader of the Penacook Confederacy, a union of more than seventeen central New England Indian tribes, first forged by Kancamagus' grandfather, Passaconaway, in 1627.
 Kancamagus tried to maintain peace between his people and encroaching English settlers, but war and bloodshed forced the tribes to scatter, with most retreating to northern New Hampshire and Canada.

 This is ski country, and there are plentiful lodging options on either end of the Kancamagus Highway.
 Keep in mind, though, that popular hotels and inns sell out far in advance for peak weekends during the fall foliage season, and some require minimum stays of two or more nights.

 On the Conway side of the Kanc, look to North Conway for the densest assortment of lodging properties including family favorites like the Red Jacket Mountain View Resort and Hampton Inn & Suites North Conway: Both have indoor waterparks.
 Prefer a smaller B&B?
 The 1785 Inn is one of North Conway’s best values, and it has an unbeatable view.
 Darby Field Inn is lovely and even closer to Conway, where most travelers begin their Kancamagus Highway drive.

 Camping Along the Kancamagus Highway